deekstone/NewYorkTimesEurisko/README.md

 ## Installation Android

 .
-Install the Expo application from the goole play store .
+Install the Expo application from the Google Play Store .
 I have uploaded the app on Expo
    - This is the [Link](https://expo.io/@elie.deek1/NewYorkTimes) of the app
    - Open the expo application and scan the QRCODE in the Link